stevebarry/TPS/README.md

 It queries the Teradata metadata to get a list of all stored procedures, then for each stored procedure it runs the SHOW STORED PROCEDURE command to get the full CREATE STORED PROCEDURE text, the inserts this text into a table

 ## What you need to run it
 You will need Java running on your machine, any version from 1.5 onwards.
-If you are not sure what version of Java you have, type
+If you are not sure what version of Java you have, then open the command line and type
 ```cmd
 java -version
 ```
-at the command line.

 ##How to use it